turingschool/curriculum/source/projects/blogger.markdown

 The `link_to` helper is trying to use `tag_path` from the router, but the router doesn't know anything about our Tag object.
 We created a model, but we never created a controller or route.
 There's nothing to link to -- so let's generate that controller from your terminal:

 {% terminal %}
-$ rails generate controller tags index show
+$ rails generate controller tags
 {% endterminal %}

 Then we need to add it to our `config/routes.rb` like this: